rdiff-backup/rdiff-backup/docs/rdiff-backup.1.md

     Note that snapshots of deleted files are covered by this operation.
-    Thus if you deleted a file two weeks ago, backed up immediately afterwards, and then ran rdiff-backup with remove- older-than 10D today, no trace of that file would remain.
+    Thus if you deleted a file two weeks ago, backed up immediately afterwards, and then ran rdiff-backup with
+    '`remove increments --older-than 10D`' today, no trace of that file would remain.

     \--older-than _time_